rgenge/LaunchHacks-Hackaton-ML/README.md

 [mac instructions here]

 2. After running make, you have to install Python requirements using a command line (e.g. Your machine's terminal, Anaconda, etc):
-* To install the package requirements and their dependencies for your machine type:
+* To install the package requirements and their dependencies for your machine:
 ```
 pip install -r requirements.txt
 ```